Alps / France & Switzerland

 Gondola and chair lift rides to the Col de Balme (2000m = 7200ft).
 Beautiful hike with views of Mont Blanc and the Chamonix Valley to the Albert Premier Hut (2705m= 8870ft) for Lunch.
 In the afternoon introduction in safe glacier travel, use of crampons and ice axe.
 500m=1640ft climb, 4 km, 2hrs of hiking time to the hut.

 Early morning start (5 AM) and Via the Glacier du Tour to Col Superieur du Tour (3300m = 10,800ft), which marks the border to Switzerland.
 Beautiful views of the whole Mont Blanc range.
 Descent via the Glacier du Trient, Glacier Orny to the Cabane Orny (2830m = 9,300ft) for late lunch.
 In the afternoon, we continue our traverse on a panoramic trail (exposed sections with chains for hand-railing) to the top station of the La Breya Chairlift, which will save us a long and knee-rattling descent to the village of Champex (1500m = 4920ft).
-Lodging double rooms in a hotel located beautifully at the Champex Lake.
+Lodging in double or triple rooms in a hotel located beautifully at the Champex Lake or we take a 1 hrs taxi ride to the Mauvoisin Lake (1850m = 6070ft) in the Bagne Valley from where we continue our Haute Route Trek early the next day.
 600m = 2000ft climb, 1100 m = 3600 ft descent, 14 km, 8 to 9 hrs of walking time (not including breaks).

 Big summit day – all on glaciers!
 Via the Tsena de Refien Glacier to the summit of the Pigne D’Arolla (3,800m = 12,500ft), undoubtedly the high point of the Haute Route and one of the finest view points anywhere in the Alps.
 First easy, in the end steeper and more challenging descent to the Vignette Hut (3,160m = 10,360ft, showers available!).
 870m = 2,850ft climb, 650m = 2,100ft descent, 6km makes for 6 – 7 hrs of walking.